open-eid/MOPP-Android/README.md

 Or import project from Android Studio and run it from there.

+> **NOTE**: In order for the build to succeed the Firebase Crashlytics plugin requires google-services.json
+> config file to be present inside "app" folder root

 * To validate signatures in offline mode, download latest TSL files:
 &nbsp;&nbsp; 1. https://ec.europa.eu/tools/lotl/eu-lotl.xml -> Rename file to "eu-lotl.xml"
 &nbsp;&nbsp; 2. https://sr.riik.ee/tsl/estonian-tsl.xml -> Rename file to "EE.xml"